Album Review: "Cradle of Insanity" by Japanese Melodic Death Metal Band Serpent

 Note: it may be extremely helpful to do some meditation before listening to this album if you have any unresolved issues that are causing toxicity to build up in your body.
 I tried to listen to this album without prior meditation and it did not work but with meditation, this should make it easier to enjoy the album but for some of us, patience is a tough issue.
 I suggest this tip of advice because of the nature of the guitar sounds and the lyrical themes of the album.

-Cradle of Insanity: the first half of the album
+Cradle of Insanity: the Beginning of the Album

 A different version of the song called Bloody Gates